camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 The assignment logic runs parallel to the work state.
 This ensures maximum flexibility.
 For example, a task may be assigned but be open for a while (lying in the inbox), indicating that the assigned user is not available to work on this task promptly and offering optimization potential for assignment rules for this task.
 Another example is the change of task assignee while working on a task, such as in collaborative environments.

-In Tasklist, a task can be claimed by the logged-in user, which assigns the task to that user.
+In the Tasklist user interface, a task can be claimed by the logged-in user, which assigns the task to that user.
 Managers can assign unassigned tasks to team members and reassign them as needed.

 ```mermaid
 flowchart